l4zyd3v/localsharingapp/README.md

 # File sharing PWA

-This is a simple PWA that allows you to share files between devices on the same network.
+A PWA that allows you to share files between devices on the same network.

 ## Core features